parsecsv/parsecsv-for-php/README.md

 # ParseCsv

-ParseCsv is an easy to use PHP class that reads and writes CSV data properly.
+ParseCsv is an easy-to-use PHP class that reads and writes CSV data properly.
 It fully conforms to the specifications outlined on the on the [Wikipedia article][CSV] (and thus RFC 4180).
 It has many advanced features which help make your life easier when dealing with CSV data.